Jack Branning

 Jack Branning is a fictional character from the BBC soap opera EastEnders, played by Scott Maslen.
 He made his first appearance on 29 October 2007.
 He is the youngest child of Jim (John Bardon) and Reenie Branning (Joy Graham) and the brother of April Branning (Debbie Arnold), Carol Jackson (Lindsey Coulson), Derek (Jamie Foreman), Suzy (Maggie O'Neill) and Max Branning (Jake Wood).
 The character was introduced to the show during a period when EastEnders was being routinely criticised in the media for its reliance on resurrecting old characters.
 The casting of Maslen provoked some controversy, being the first time an actor had been poached from one mainstream soap to another.
 It was quickly established that Jack is a morally ambiguous character with a murky past in the police force resulting in the paralysis of his young daughter, Penny (Mia McKenna-Bruce).
 On 1 July 2019, Maslen filmed his 1,000th episode as Jack.

 Maslen took a two-month break from the role in October 2010 to participate in the 2010 series of Strictly Come Dancing, returning in December 2010.
 Maslen made an indefinite departure from the role on 15 October 2013 after six years on the show.
 Having turned down a chance to return to the role in April 2015, Jack made a previously unannounced return on 24 December 2015, before leaving once again on 1 January 2016.
 Maslen returned to filming during the same month and Jack returned on-screen on 1 March 2016.

 Jack has been involved in several key storylines and has embarked on feuds with his brothers, Max Branning (Jake Wood) and Derek Branning (Jamie Foreman), as well as Phil Mitchell (Steve McFadden), Sean Slater (Robert Kazinsky), Janine Butcher (Charlie Brooks), Michael Moon (Steve John Shepherd), Charlie Cotton (Declan Bennett), Hunter Owen (Charlie Winter), Ray Kelly (Sean Mahon), Ravi Gulati (Aaron Thiara) and Harry Mitchell (Elijah Holloway).
-Since returning in 2016, his storylines have included reuniting with Ronnie Mitchell (Samantha Womack), gaining custody of his son Ricky Mitchell (Henri Charles/Frankie Day), finding out Ronnie had drowned on their wedding day and his subsequent grief over her death, a custody battle with Charlie Cotton (Declan Bennett) over his stepson Matthew Mitchell Cotton, supporting his great-niece Tiffany Butcher (Maisie Smith) over her rape and confronting her attacker, rejoining the police force, relationships with Mel Owen (Tamzin Outhwaite) and Denise Fox (Diane Parish), discovering that Amy has been self-harming, dealing with his son Ricky becoming a father at twelve-years-old, an affair with Stacey Slater (Lacey Turner), helping The Six conceal their involvement in the murder of Keanu Taylor (Danny Walters), dealing with Amy being temporarily paralysed after a crush at Peggy's Nightclub, framing Penny (now Kitty Castledine) for causing the crush, and being blackmailed by Harry Mitchell (Elijah Holloway), splitting and being divorced from Denise but later reconciling, and unintentionally shooting Zoe Slater (Michelle Ryan).
+Since returning in 2016, his storylines have included reuniting with Ronnie Mitchell (Samantha Womack), gaining custody of his son Ricky Mitchell (Henri Charles/Frankie Day), finding out Ronnie had drowned on their wedding day and his subsequent grief over her death, a custody battle with Charlie Cotton (Declan Bennett) over his stepson Matthew Mitchell Cotton, supporting his great-niece Tiffany Butcher (Maisie Smith) over her rape and confronting her attacker, rejoining the police force, relationships with Mel Owen (Tamzin Outhwaite) and Denise Fox (Diane Parish), discovering that Amy has been self-harming, dealing with his son Ricky becoming a father at twelve-years-old, an affair with Stacey Slater (Lacey Turner), helping The Six conceal their involvement in the murder of Keanu Taylor (Danny Walters), dealing with Amy being temporarily paralysed after a crush at Peggy's Nightclub, framing Penny (now Kitty Castledine) for causing the crush, and being blackmailed by Harry Mitchell (Elijah Holloway), splitting and being divorced from Denise but later reconciling, unintentionally shooting Zoe Slater (Michelle Ryan), and coping with Denise's diagnosis of acute myeloid leukaemia, a form of blood cancer.